-I had every intention of designing this to put over the Strapless Bodysuit for Barbie.
+I had every intention of designing this skirt to put over the Strapless Bodysuit for Barbie.
 But when I put it on, it just did not look flattering.
-So, in order for the design to work, I decided to make it a separate piece, which you can mix and match with other separates.
+So, in order for the design to work, I decided to make it a separate piece that you can mix and match with other separates.
 I have added a simple no-snap cropped tube top design to go with the skirt.

-This pattern is designed to be put on Barbie Basics (or Model Muse).
+This pattern is designed to be put on a Barbie Basics (or Model Muse) doll.
 For more information on the different Barbie body types available, check out Crocheting for Barbie.

 Abbreviations Used in American Terms

-- Shell - 2 dc, ch 1, 2 dc in the indicated stitch; and
+- Shell: 2 dc, ch 1, 2 dc in the indicated stitch

 Row 1: Ch 34, sc in 2nd ch from hook, sc in each ch across, turn.
 (33 sc)